Employer Branding – Definition and Dimensions of Employer Branding

 The mood at a large business institute has been sour for some time.
 As a first measure, an internal analysis in the form of an employee survey can provide new insights into the current mood among employees.
 The results of the survey show, among other things, that the employees do not feel sufficiently supported.
 In simple terms, the solution could be to develop a standardized training program worth 3,000 euros per person.
 After successful implementation of the program, the relevance of employee development can be permanently established as part of the corporate culture.

-Example “External Employer Branding”
+Example “External Employer Branding Measure”

 This success can finally be marketed externally to reach not only current employees, but also potential applicants.
 The information about the possibilities of further education can be marketed on social media, the career page & on image advertisements, job advertisements, etc. after researching whether this type of further education is interesting for the respective external target group.
 Continuing education offers are usually more interesting for the younger generation, for example, than for the target group of professionals.